 Hispanics, sometimes also referred to as Latino, Latina, or Latinx, are the largest ethnic minority in the United States, representing more than 20 countries, with widely differing social circumstances.
-Hispanics in the U.S. are disproportionately affected by barriers to healthcare.
-Limited cultural sensitivity, health illiteracy, language issues, access to available services, and a shortage of Hispanic healthcare providers creates challenges for treating this segment of the population.
+Hispanics in the U.S. are disproportionately affected by obstacles to healthcare.
+Limited cultural sensitivity, health illiteracy, language barriers, access to available services, and a shortage of Hispanic healthcare providers creates challenges for treating this segment of the population.

 - Hispanic health in the USA: a scoping review of the literature

 - Hispanics in the US Fast Facts

 - Immigrants in the U.S.; States with the Fastest-Growing Foreign-Born Populations